HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_jsp_rad.md

 Before you begin, ensure you have properly installed the demo and databases and stopped the HCL Portal server so you can connect to the database.

-- Ensure you have properly installed the demo and databases.
-- Ensure that the HCL Portal Server is stopped so that you can connect to the database.

 1. Launch Rational Application Developer.